Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Neural Calibration

 \section{Neural Calibration}

-In light of these observations, we are motivated to design a new calibration method that can improve both calibration and non-calibration metrics.
+We are motivated to design a new method that can improve both calibration and non-calibration metrics.
 Our proposed solution is named Neural Calibration.
-It consists of two modules: a parametric probabilistic calibration module to transform the original model output into a calibrated one, and an auxiliary neural network to fully exploit the validation set.
-The basic formulation is written as follows
+It consists of two modules: 1) a parametric univariate mapping function to transform the original model output into a calibrated one, and 2) an auxiliary neural network to fully exploit the development set.
+The overall architecture of Neural Calibration is shown on the right-hand side of Figure~\ref{fig-model}.